jasonmolenda/hockey-sched/README.md

 `:gamecount` array is a 2-elem Array of team numbers.
 This structure is used before timeslots are assigned -- the array is in no particular order.
 The order of the teams in each element is not significant; home and away have not yet been set.

 `:date` *[optional]*  Date object of this week's date.
 Only present when analyzing an existing schedule with dates in it.
-If a league has games on the main day and an alternate day, this will be the main day's Date.
+If a league has games on the main day and an overflow day, this will be the main day's Date.

 `:games` => An  `Array`, 0-based, the size of the array is the number of games played that week.
 Each entry in this games array is a `Hash`.
 It has these entries: